wn96/orbital_timetable/README.md

 `/getweek` - Returns the week number of the semester

-`/start` - This bot allow groups to add their timetable to the chat.
-The chatbot will then inform groups of timings where members are mutually available.
+`/start` - Simple text to inform users of the bot functionalities.

+Bot is currently hosted on a 1024 MB Server running on Ubuntu 18.04.
+There's funds to last 2.5 months, which will hopefully last until splashdown.

 # Nice Pictures